google/starlark-go/doc/impl.md

 <b>Struct:</b>
-The `skylarkstruct` Go package provides a non-standard Skylark extension data type, `struct`, that maps fields identifiers to arbitrary values.
+The `skylarkstruct` Go package provides a non-standard Skylark extension data type, `struct`, that maps field identifiers to arbitrary values.
 Fields are accessed using dot notation: `y = s.f`.
 This data type is extensively used in Bazel, but its specification is currently evolving.